WSCC Service Updates

 The WSCC is working with our partners and adapting our services to ensure we are continuing to meet the needs of workers, employers and healthcare providers in the Northwest Territories and Nunavut.
 All service updates will be posted here as soon they become available.

-We are asking all employers and workers to closely follow the advice of our Chief Public Health Officers (CPHO) in both Territories, and national public health guidance, regardless of whether or not there have been positive cases of COVID-19 (Corona virus) confirmed in your community.
+We are asking all employers and workers to closely follow the advice of our Chief Public Health Officers (CPHO), and national public health guidance, regardless of whether or not there have been positive cases of COVID-19 (Corona virus) confirmed in your community.
 Make decisions based on the most current information related to testing, prevention techniques, business closures, essential services, self-isolation, social (physical) distancing and travel.

 It is the responsibility of all employers to ensure a healthy and safe workplace under the Safety Act and OHS Regulations.
 That responsibility has not changed.

-Employers do not need to submit their completed Exposure Control Plans to WSCC.
+Employers do not need WSCC approval to reopen.
 However, they must keep all safety plans up-to-date and be able to present it if asked to do so by WSCC Inspectors.

 Employer Payroll Assessments – Employer Assessment Payments can be submitted through WSCC Connect.
 For an online guide please visit our WSCC Connect Help Desk.
 If you require further assistance, email our Employer Services team.